L Carnitine bodybuilding dosage and Benefits

 L-Carnitine Side Effects

 As with any supplement, always check with your doctor before taking Carnitine.
-Most people will experience no side effects when taking the prescribed Carnitine dosage, but those with medical conditions may experience difficulty sleeping, nausea, vomiting, increased heart rate, and other symptoms.
+Most people will experience no side effects when taking the prescribed Carnitine bodybuilding dosage, but those with medical conditions may experience difficulty sleeping, nausea, vomiting, increased heart rate, and other symptoms.

 What is L-Carnitine and how does benefit bodybuilders?